W427697/Discord-/docs/writing-stories/build-pages-with-storybook.md

 <Callout variant="info" icon="💡">

 This example details how you can mock the REST request with fetch.
-Similar HTTP clients such as <a href="https://axios-http.com/">axios</a> can be used as well.
+Similar HTTP clients such as [`axios`](https://axios-http.com/) can be used as well.

 </Callout>